 [Michele Kambolis] Chronic stress and anxiety has successively increased over the past 30 years and the consequences on the mind-body health of our children are catastrophic.
 I needed to do something.
 So many children and youth at my practice were benefiting from the adapted, child friendly versions of Mindfulness Based Cognitive Behavioural Therapy that I decided to curate the activities into a book, making them accessible to parents everywhere.
 The play part was essential: Play is the language of children, an inscape into healing their inner worlds.

 [OnlineCounselingPrograms.com] For students who are preparing to take their first steps as counselors and enroll in a master’s degree program, what advice can you give them about preparing to enter the field and the many populations they may work with?

 [Michele Kambolis] Find a mentor that inspires you, create a dedicated practice of self-awareness, go to therapy, get vulnerable, do a deep dive into ethics, live by that code, learn to listen to your body, make your database your best friend, become a brain science nerd, lean into your supports, get supervision often, open your heart and mind to your clients, lovingly crush your ego, and finally, ask… “Who am I NOT to take this step toward healing our human family?”

-Thank you for your time and valuable insight Michele!
+Thank you for your time and insight into counseling, Michele!